mantidproject/mantid/docs/source/release/v6.9.0/mantidworkbench.rst

 Bugfixes
 ############
-- Fixed an intermittent error when reopening SliceViewer after a change in support for non-orthogonal axes.
+- Fixed an intermittent error when reopening :ref:`SliceViewer <sliceviewer>` after a change in support for non-orthogonal axes.
 - Fixed an error when exporting 'y' cuts for event workspaces in line plot and ROI modes.
 - Fixed a bug in the cut viewer where the plot would not update after changing plot settings until the window had been resized.
 - Fixed a layout bug when toggling the peaks overlays interface on/off.